 The main partners for Belgian imports of goods in 2018 were the same ones as those for its exports.
-Thereby, the first provider was the Netherlands, accounting for 62.1 billion euros, followed by Germany with 41 billion euros and France with 30.6 billion euros.
+The first provider was the Netherlands, accounting for 62.1 billion euros, followed by Germany with 41 billion euros and France with 30.6 billion euros.
 Together, those three countries supplied 44.9 % of total Belgian imports of goods.

-Although the United Kingdom lost ground in the ranking compared to 2017, it still appears in the top 10 (6th) of Belgian partners for its imports of goods (it was still 5th in 2017).
+Although the United Kingdom lost ground in the ranking compared to 2017, it still appears in the top 10 (6^{th}) of Belgian partners for its imports of goods (it was still 5^{th} in 2017).
 Indeed, the United Kingdom delivered goods for an amount of 13.4 billion euros in 2018, which is equivalent to a share of 4.5 % of total Belgian imports.

-Optical, photographic, Live animals; animal cinematographic. products Others measuring, checking, 2.7% 10.2% Products of the chemical precision, medical or allied industries instruments 25.1% Natural or cultured pearls, precious stones, precious metals 5.3% Prepared foodstuffs; Vehicles, aircraft, vessels beverages and associated transport 6.0% equipment 11.2% Plastics and rubber and articles thereof 8.3% Machinery and Base metals and articles mechanical appliances; of base metal electrical equipment Mineral products 8.9%
+Optical, photographic, Live animals; animal cinematographic, products Others measuring, checking, 2.7% 10.2% Products of the chemical precision, medical or allied industries instruments 25.1% Natural or cultured pearls, precious stones, precious metals 5.3% Prepared foodstuffs; Vehicles, aircraft, vessels beverages and associated transport 6.0% equipment 11.2% Plastics and rubber and articles thereof 8.3% Machinery and Base metals and articles mechanical appliances; of base metal Mineral products electrical equipment 8.9% 10.5% 9.0%